Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 For a more detailed Microsoft Teams vs Zoom comparison, keep on reading.

-MS Teams pricing plans
+MS Teams pricing plans (valid until July 1, 2026)

-MS Teams pricing plans
+MS Teams pricing plans (valid until July 1, 2026)

-The free version of MS Teams features 60-minute calls for up to 100 participants with a generous 5 GB of cloud storage, as well as:
+The free version of MS Teams features 60-minute calls for up to 100 participants with a 5 GB of cloud storage, as well as:

 • File sharing,